aragon/client/README.md

 ### Nightly / Per-PR builds

-Automatic [now](https://zeit.co/now) deployments will occur for each PR and merge to master.
+Automatic [nightly.aragon.org](https://nightly.aragon.org) and [nightly-rinkeby.aragon.org](https://nightly-rinkeby.aragon.org) deployments will occur for each PR and merge to master through [now](https://zeit.co/now).
 These are useful for quickly testing a new feature, change, or hotfix.

 The official [now app for Github](https://zeit.co/github) is set up to publish nightlies against Rinkeby see [default now configuration](./now.json).
 Travis is set up to publish nightlies against mainnet (see [mainnet now configuration](./now-mainnet.json)).